 University of Chicago Medicine medical oncologists are skilled at managing all types of breast cancers, with special expertise in aggressive forms of the disease, such as triple-negative breast cancer.
-We offer the latest systemic therapies — drugs that fight cancer cells almost anywhere in the body — for breast cancer, including:
+We treat breast cancer with the latest systemic therapies — drugs that fight cancer cells almost anywhere in the body.

 Neoadjuvant therapies are additional treatments (typically chemotherapy or hormone therapy) to shrink the tumor(s), given before surgical removal of the cancer.
 Neoadjuvant therapy allows physicians to better understand how an individual's cancer responds to therapy, so the treatment plan can be adjusted accordingly.
 It also opens the gateway for patients to access newer chemotherapies.

 Adjuvant Therapies for Breast Cancer

 Adjuvant therapies are treatments given after surgical removal of the cancer.
 Types of adjuvant therapies include:

 - Hormonal therapy to block or lower estrogen, which promotes growth of cancers that are hormone receptor-positive

 - Biologic therapy to kill cancer cells or block them from growing

 Through our breast cancer clinical trials program, we offer many promising emerging systemic therapies not widely available at other institutions.

 Our Breast Cancer Care Locations

 Family, Friends and Work Help Mom Through Breast Cancer